nehirkilic/nehirkilic/README.md

-### 🐇 I'm Nehir
+### 🐇 Hey there — I’m Nehir

-Part-statistician, part-explorer, full-time question asker.
+Part statistician, part explorer, full-time question asker.
-I live where uncertainty meets curiosity — always calculating the odds.
+I live at the edge of uncertainty and curiosity — always calculating the odds.

 🎓 Major in Statistics, Minor in Computer Engineering @ Hacettepe University